FracTEL-LLC/fonestorm-clients/python/docs/FonenumbersApi.md

 filter = 'filter_example' # str | Filters for the response. (optional)

 try:
-    # Get all active fonenumbers listed under the account.
+    # Get a list of all active fonenumbers under the account.
     api_response = api_instance.get_fonenumbers(filter=filter)
     pprint(api_response)
 except ApiException as e: